ChainAgnostic/namespaces/polkadot/caip10.md

 ## Test Cases

-This is a list of examples composed using the [polkadot.subscan tool][]:
+This is a list of examples composed using the [Polkadot subscan tool][]:

 ```
 # Kusama